Airlines are capping airfares for those trying to flee Florida

 JetBlue said it was capping ticket prices at $99 and $159, as well as waiving cancellation and fare difference fees for passengers evacuating from affected Florida cities in advance of the hurricane.

-"Following updated forecasts tracking Hurricane Irma and announcements from local airport authorities, we currently have canceled 878 flights through Monday, September 11th," the company told NBC News in an emailed statement.
+"Following updated forecasts tracking Hurricane Irma and announcements from local airport authorities, we currently have canceled 878 flights through Monday," the company told NBC News in an email.
 "We are working to provide additional flights where we can and communicating directly with impacted customers."

-American Airlines said it was adding extra capacity to help customers in impacted areas, and waiving change fees and fare difference for passengers who already had tickets.
-It also said it was capping pre-tax airfare at $99 for flights out of Florida for tickets sold through Sunday September 10 for travel until September 13.
+American Airlines said it was adding extra capacity to help customers in affected areas, and waiving change fees and fare differences for passengers who already had tickets.
+It also said it was capping pre-tax airfare at $99 for flights out of Florida for tickets sold through Sunday for travel through Wednesday.

-"We have not changed our pricing structure, and, in fact have added capacity to help get customers out of the affected areas," American Airlines spokesman Ross Feinstein told NBC News in an email.
+"We have not changed our pricing structure, and, in fact have added capacity to help get customers out of the affected areas," an American Airlines spokesman, Ross Feinstein, told NBC News in an email.

+The airline also said it expected to start winding down Florida operations and had begun canceling flights at Miami hubs and airports in Fort Lauderdale.

-Delta also announced it was reducing the price level of its last-minute fares, and waiving change fees.
-Additionally, the airline is providing more flights and increasing the size of the aircraft it is sending.
+Delta also announced it was reducing prices on last-minute fares and waiving change fees, as well as providing more flights and using larger planes.

-Travel waivers are available for eligible United Airlines passengers traveling through specific airports who need to change their travel due to the storm.
+Travel waivers are available for eligible United Airlines passengers traveling through specific airports who need to change their travel because of the storm.